pydicom/pynetdicom/docs/user/association.rst

     ae.start_server(('', 11112), evt_handlers=handlers)

-For more detailed information on implementing the DIMSE service provider handlers please see their API :ref:`reference documentation<api_events>` and the
+For more detailed information on implementing the DIMSE service provider handlers please see the
+:ref:`handler implementation documentation<api_events>` and the
 :ref:`examples <index_examples>` corresponding to the service class you're interested in.